Photograph the Moon – A Complete Guide to Moon Photography

 Get access to ALL our online courses – 1000’s of videos, worksheets, critiques of student’s work, personalised support and much more with our monthly membership.

-If you want to learn more about capturing the moon and beyond, check out our Astrophotography course with Ben Bush.
+If you want to learn more about photographing the moon and night sky photography, check out our Astrophotography course with Ben Bush.

 moon photography overexposed